WhaleConnect/whaleconnect/docs/usage.md

 Below is a description of some of the options:

 **Glyph ranges:** A list of Unicode ranges that is used to load characters from the font.
 For example, you can select different Unicode planes, parts of planes, or individual characters.
-Including more characters in this option will allow NST to display those characters, but it will cause more memory usage and a higher startup time to load the characters.
+Including more characters in this option will allow WhaleConnect to display those characters, but it will cause more memory usage and a higher startup time to load the characters.
 Depending on the characters you want to load, you may need to load a different font that supports them.

-**Number of worker threads:** The number of threads NST will use to manage communication.
+**Number of worker threads:** The number of threads WhaleConnect will use to manage communication.
 More threads give more opportunities to handle communication in parallel, but too many can degrade performance.
 A recommended maximum is the number of threads your CPU has.
 This is the auto-detected number.

 **io_uring queue entries:** The number of queue entries that io_uring (the I/O backend on Linux) is set up with.
 This number can only be a power of 2.
 Generally, you should increase this number if you expect to handle lots of I/O.